BURGUNDY REGION GUIDE

 At the north-east of Burgundy, the department of Côte d'Or is packed with historical wonder, such as the world famous Fontenay Abbey.
 A UNESCO site set in an idyllic wooded valley, it's Burgundy's sole intact monastery, and dates as far back as the 12th Century.
 Surrounded by the Côte d'Or vineyards, the fortified town of Beaune is more widely known as the region's wine capital, but also houses some truly stunning architecture.
+Indulge your senses on a half-day wine tour of Burgundy from Dijon, and sample some of the local wines.
 The Hospices of Beaune, a former 14th century hospital, is one of France's most popular attractions, and is recognisable from its geometric tiled roof.

 Discover the beautiful sights of Burgundy and France by catching our Dover to Calais crossing.